 Minnesota law required the recording of deaths beginning in 1870, but compliance and enforcement was sporadic during the early years.
 Many counties were not formed until after 1870, so deaths occurring in what became those counties may be recorded in parent counties.
 Deaths were recorded in Minnesota townships, villages, and cities from 1870-1953; in Minnesota's counties from 1870 to the present; and at the state Department of Health from 1899 to the present.

 Death records in Minnesota vary in form, content, and location depending on the time period and the jurisdiction in which the death was reported.
 The records may be in the form of a one-line entry on a register page, an individual card containing data on each death, or a certificate containing a great deal of information about the individual and his/her death.
-Information on the death certificate may include: full name of the deceased, full date and time of death, jurisdiction of death, sex, race, age, marital status, usual residence, occupation, date and place of birth, parents' names and places of birth, spouse's name, military service (if any) and Social Security number.
+Information on the death certificate may include: the full name of the deceased, full date and time of death, jurisdiction of death, sex, race, age, marital status, usual residence, occupation, date and place of birth, parents' names and locations of birth, spouse's name, military service (if any) and Social Security number.

 The State Archives has unofficial death certificates (dated 1900, 1918-47) for Native Americans who either died in Minnesota and were enrolled or otherwise connected with any Indian tribal groups or bands, or died outside of Minnesota but were enrolled or otherwise connected with tribal groups or bands located in Minnesota.
 The records are arranged by state and within each state by Indian agency.
 An online finding aid for this collection can be viewed here.

 Additionally, the State Archives holds probate records such as Will Books and Final Decrees of Distribution of Estates for certain counties for select years.
 You can access these materials by searching the library catalog with the county name and the search term "probate court."
-For more information on probate court records see the Court Records Research Guide
+For more information on probate court records see the Court Records Research Guide.

 The State Archives microfilm holdings for death records include: